NexPlayer/Android-SDK/advanced.md

 Notification that the audio rendering thread has been destroyed.

 Under previous versions of the SDK, it was necessary to destroy the audio renderer.
-However, under the current version this is done automatically, and theonAudioRenderDeletemethod should be empty or contain only diagnostic code.
+However, under the current version this is done automatically, and the on AudioRenderDelete method should be empty or contain only diagnostic code.

 **Parameters**